OpenBB-finance/OpenBB/website/content/terminal/reference/crypto/qa/raw.md

 ---
 title: raw
-description: This Docusaurus page provides instructions on how to print raw data to the console using Python.
+description: "This Docusaurus page provides instructions on how to print raw data to" the console using Python.
 It includes details on parameters such as limit, reverse, and sortby.
 Examples of usage and output are provided.
 keywords: